NCCGA Rules & Eligibilty

 • Proper dress is required: no tank tops, t-shirts, denim shorts, short shorts, cut-offs, gym shorts or jeans are allowed.
 If dressed inappropriately, the course can refuse the right to let you play

 • NCCGA Media staff and third parties are allowed access to grounds for team and individual video and pictures.
-All content is the ownership of the NCCGA.
+All content is the ownership of the NCCGA

-• Spring 2024 Prizing
+• Spring 2025 Prizing

 • There is a non-refundable convenience fee of 2.9% and 30 cents for each transaction processed on nccga.org.
-To avoid the non-refundable convenience fee, NCCGA accepts checks and bank ACH payment methods.
-Checks can be made payable to Nextgengolf, Inc and mailed to the address on the invoice.
-To set-up bank ACH, please email billing@nccga.org.
-Please note, convenience fees will not be refunded even if the payment to which it relates is canceled, refunded, credited or charged back.
+To avoid the non-refundable convenience fee, NCCGA accepts checks, only to clubs who are pre approved, and bank ACH payment methods.

 • Any abuse or disrespect of fellow competitors, officials, spectators, employees of the host facility, or other persons conducting or attending a NCCGA sponsored event can be grounds for disqualification from the event, and possible rejection of entry for future NCCGA events.
 Such abuse may be verbal or physical or threat thereof and includes, but is not limited to the use of obscene language, physical damage to property or equipment including that of the NCCGA or the host facility, and being under the influence of alcohol or controlled substances during competition.